cgre-aachen/open_AR_Sandbox/README.md

 # open_AR_Sandbox

-* Check the complete and up-to-date documentation [here](https://open-ar-sandbox.readthedocs.io/en/latest/)
+* Check the complete and up-to-date documentation on [read the docs](https://open-ar-sandbox.readthedocs.io/en/latest/)

 Welcome to the Open_AR_Sandbox repository.
 If you do not know what this is all about, have a look at this video: